Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Polkadot-Ecosystem-Economy_Slides.md

 The DOT token serves multiple purposes to help the Polkadot network function:

 - Staking
-- Bonding for Parachain Slots
+- Bonding for Parachain Slots / Execution Cores
 - On-Chain Decision Making
 - Value Bearing for Trading / Using